Honey (Erykah Badu song)

-"Honey" is a song by Erykah Badu, released on December 11, 2007, as the lead single from her 2008 album New Amerykah Part One (4th World War).
-The song was produced by 9th Wonder and samples singer Nancy Wilson's 1978 song "I'm in Love".
+"Honey" is a song recorded by American singer Erykah Badu for her fourth studio album New Amerykah Part One (4th World War) (2008).
+It was produced by 9th Wonder, and contains a sample from Nancy Wilson's 1978 song "I'm in Love".
+The song was released as the lead single from New Amerykah Part One (4th World War) on November 20, 2007, by Universal Motown Records.

 Music video

 Directed by Badu and Chris Robinson, the song's music video was released on January 28, 2008, and was conceived by Badu as an homage to classic records.
 Set in a small business record store, it follows a customer looking through vintage R&B, hip hop, and rock LP albums, with the albums' cover artwork depicted as moving images with Badu cast in them.
 According to Robinson, "We wanted a video that spoke to Badu's eclecticism.
 Those album covers represent all the influences that she embodies."
 Albums covers that were recreated in the video are those of: